ebirebhisi/altschool-cloud-project/README.md

 3.  **Deployed a Tailwind-based HTML landing page:** A personalized HTML landing page, styled using the Tailwind CSS framework, was deployed to the Nginx web server.
 4.  **Networking & Security:**
     * Traffic was allowed over **Port 80 (HTTP)** to enable web access.
-    * **Port 443 (HTTPS)** was also opened in the security group to allow for future SSL configuration.
+    * **Port 443 (HTTPS)** was also opened in the security group to allow SSL configuration

----

-### Future Enhancements / Next Steps

-* **Implement HTTPS with Let's Encrypt SSL:** Acquire and configure an SSL certificate (using Certbot) to enable secure HTTPS access over Port 443, eliminating the "Not secure" warning.
-This requires a registered domain name.
+* **Implemented HTTPS with Let's Encrypt SSL:** Acquired and configured an SSL certificate (using Certbot) to enable secure HTTPS access over Port 443, eliminating the "Not secure" warning.
+This requires a registered domain name which was achieved.
-* **Obtain a Custom Domain:** Register a custom domain name (e.g., `smartcitiesinnovation.com`) and point it to the EC2 instance's public IP address.
-* **Explore Dynamic Content Generation:** Integrate a backend application (e.g., Node.js, Python Flask) with Nginx acting as a reverse proxy, to serve truly dynamic content beyond static HTML.

----